signag/snweatherstation/README.md

 Run this SQL script against the database to create the required database table.

-The table name can be configured in the **snweatherstation** config file so that different tables can be used to distinguish different physical weather stations in the same database.
+The table name can be configured in the **weatherstation** config file so that different tables can be used to distinguish different physical weather stations in the same database.